jamarpl/ZenWal/REFERENCE.md

 ## CSS variables — computed (read-only)

-These are derived automatically.
-Don't set them — they'll be overwritten.
+Do not set these.
+They are derived automatically.

 | Variable | How it's computed |
 |---|---|